Dragon Cart: Overview

-The project name is derived from a tenth century Chinese volley-firing siege weapon, known as the Ji Long Che (疾龙车 "rapid dragon cart"), which could simultaneously launch large numbers of long range crossbow missiles from a safe distance.
+The AFRL and operational names for the project are derived from a tenth century Chinese volley-firing siege weapon, known as the Ji Long Che (疾龙车 "rapid dragon cart"), which could simultaneously launch large numbers of long range crossbow missiles from a safe distance.
 Similarly, the present-day Rapid Dragon launch system is intended to saturate a target's defenses from standoff weapon distances, where the launching aircraft is not threatened.
 It can be rapidly fielded, using existing fleets of airlift assets to offer the option of significant surges in mass attack missions at minimal cost and training.
 Strategically, it also allows the United States to rapidly provide strategic strike capability to any of its foreign military partners that already possess the commonplace capacity to air drop supplies from cargo planes.
 It also increases the amount of places that cruise missile-carrying aircraft can deploy from and complicates an adversary's attempts to cripple the operator's strike aircraft fleet by destroying their established airbases.
 While a B-52 Stratofortress requires a 10000 ft concrete runway to take off and land, a C-130 can operate from 3000 ft stretches of less developed surfaces.
 In addition to enhancing USAF capabilities, the Rapid Dragon concept enables other air forces without strategic bombers but which do operate transport aircraft to mass fire JASSMs.